 This course acquaints students with the theology of the human person.
-It focuses on biblical and doctrinal issues that bear upon such questions as, "What does it mean to be a human being?", "What is meant by the 'image of God'?" and, "How is the Person of God related to the personhood of human being?"
+It focuses on biblical and doctrinal issues that bear on such questions as "What does it mean to be a human being?", "What is meant by the 'image of God'?", and "How is the Person of God related to the personhood of human beings?"

-Prerequisite: THEO 0531.
+Prerequisite: THEO 0531 Systematic Theology